open-telemetry/opentelemetry-network/README.md

 ## Running the collector ##

-Running the Flowmill collector should be as easy as running a docker image:
+Running the kernel collector should be as easy as running a docker image:

 ```
 docker run -it --rm \